 When is the best time to take a multivitamin for weightlifting?

-There are two quality times of the day that weightlifters should consider taking their multivitamin — in the morning after eating your breakfast or 30 minutes before your exercise.
+There are two quality times of the day that weightlifters should consider taking their multivitamin — in the morning after eating breakfast or 30 minutes before your exercise.
 Either way, it’s best to eat a meal or fatty snack before taking it since some vitamins are fat-soluble.

-Remember, multivitamins aren’t meant to replace your normal diet and you should still be eating a well-balanced, whole foods diet every single day.
+Remember, multivitamins aren’t meant to replace your normal diet, and you should still be eating a well-balanced, whole-foods diet every single day.
 Multivitamins are a supplement, which means they’re designed to supplement all the other positive and healthy habits we maintain.

 What other nutrients and ingredients benefit weightlifters?